tanfwong/rfsoc_notes/_sources/ch5/gmem.md

 (sec:auto_burst)=
 ### Automatic Burst Access
-* Vitis HLS automatic performs burst access optimization by inferring from the kernel code opportunities to implement pipeline and/or sequential bursting on a per function basis:
+* Vitis HLS performs automatic burst access optimization by inferring from the kernel code opportunities to implement pipeline and/or sequential bursting on a per function basis:
-  1. Vitis HLS first look for sequences of statements that perform global memory access in the body of a function to implement sequential bursting across the sequences.
+  1. Vitis HLS first looks for sequences of statements that perform global memory access in the body of a function to implement sequential bursting across the sequences.
   2. Vitis HLS then looks at loops to try to infer possibilities of pipeline bursting.
-If pipeline bursting can not be inferred for a loop, Vitis HLS will implement sequential bursting for the loop.
+If pipeline bursting can not be inferred for a loop, Vitis HLS will try to implement sequential bursting for the loop.

 * Vitis HLS will determine pipeline bursting for a loop if all the following conditions are satisfied: